watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README_TEMPLATE.md

 - Select `Quick start with templates` to see the templates
 - Select the `Do more with starter kits` section of the template catalog
 - Select the `Google custom search starter kit` template
-- Add the template to your cart
+- Add the template to your assistant
 - Navigate to the Actions page.
-Under "variables"/"set by you", set the variable with name `cx` to the ID for the programmable search engine that you got in the Pre-Requisite Steps (replacing `0123456789abcdef0`, which is the dummy/placeholder value).
+Under "variables"/"set by you", set the variable with name `*cx` to the ID for the programmable search engine that you got in the Pre-Requisite Steps (replacing `0123456789abcdef0`, which is the dummy/placeholder value).
- - In the "Google Search" action, use the following configuration on the step that uses the extension:
+ - In the "*Google search" action, use the following configuration on the step that uses the extension:
       - Click on "Edit extension" at the bottom of the step
       - Select *Custom Search* or *Custom Search Site Restricted* as the endpoint at this step.
 See the "Background" section of this document for information about the difference between the two.
-      - Set the `query` parameter to the `query_text` action variable.
+      - Set the `query` parameter to the `*query_text` action variable.
-      - Set the `cx` parameter to the `cx` action variable.
+      - Set the `cx` parameter to the `*cx` action variable.
-      - Set the `num` optional parameter to the `num_of_results` action variable (which is set to 3 by default).
+      - Set the `num` optional parameter to the `*num_of_results` action variable (which is set to 3 by default).
 For more on why it is important to set this parameter, see the "Limit on Size of Search Results" section of this document.

 ### Link Actions to No Action matches state
 - Go to "Actions" > "Set by assistant" > "No action matches" and remove all the steps from the action.
 Add in a new step.
-Under "And then" select "Go to another action" and select "Google Search" and click "End this action after the subaction is completed".
+Under "And then" select "Go to another action" and select "*Google search" and click "End this action after the subaction is completed".
 - You may also want to go to "Actions" > "Set by assistant" > "Fallback" and do the same thing as in the previous step.
 Note, however, that this will prevent your assistant from escalating to a human agent when a customer asks to connect to a human agent (which is part of the default behavior for "Fallback") so only do this if you do not have your bot connected to a human agent chat service.
 For more details on connecting to human agents within Watson Assistant see [our documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-human-agent) and [blog post](https://medium.com/ibm-watson/bring-your-own-service-desk-to-watson-assistant-b39bc920075c).

 ## Using your Google Custom Search Extension

 Once you have completed these setup instructions, you can issue a query to your bot and if there is no other action that matches that query then it will generate search results for that query.
-Here is an example of what search results from the "Google Search" action can look like:
+Here is an example of what search results from the "*Google search" action can look like:

 <img src="./assets/sample-chat-preview.png" width="400"/>